German Australians: 20th century

 By 1900, Germans were the fourth-largest European ethnic group on the continent, behind the English, Irish and Scots.
 By 1914, the number of German-Australians (including the descendants of German-born migrants of the second and third generation who had become Australians by birth) was estimated at approximately 100,000.

 Throughout both world wars, Australians of German ancestry were considered an "enemy within" and a number were interned or deported – or both.
 The persecution of German Australians also included the closure of German schools, the banning of the German language in government schools, and the renaming of many German place names.
 To avoid persecution and/or to demonstrate that they commit themselves to their new home, many German Australians changed their names into Anglicised or Francophone variants.
-During WWII, Australia was also place of incarceration of 2,542 "enemy aliens" deported from Britain, composed of many of the Austrian and German nationals who were expelled in a blanket deportation, and numerous Italian citizens.
+During World War II, Australia was also place of incarceration of 2,542 "enemy aliens" deported from Britain, composed of many of the Austrian and German nationals who were expelled in a blanket deportation, and numerous Italian citizens.
 Notorious for the inhumane treatment present during the voyage, the 2,053 anti-Nazis, 451 prisoners of war, and approximately 55 Nazi sympathisers and others departed from Liverpool via shortly after the Fall of France in 1940.